ohyiheng/nextjs-todo/README.md

-A self-hostable todo app, can't think of a name yet.
+# Next.js To-do App

+A self-hostable todo app currently in development, this is how it looks right now:

 ![screenshot](/public/screenshot-today.png)